Oceania (Oceania album): Release

 Mohi arrived in Europe in August 1999 to promote the album, performing a promotional tour in Germany and the United Kingdom, and appearing on the BBC Breakfast.
 The album was promoted by the single "Kotahitanga (Union)", which was used to promote the All Blacks during the 1999 Rugby World Cup.
-During the event's opening ceeremony, Mohi was invited to sing the national anthem of New Zealand.
+During the event's opening ceremony, Mohi was invited to sing the national anthem of New Zealand.
 Mohi decided to sing the anthem in Māori instead of English, which received wide backlash in the New Zealand press at the time.

 The album was a commercial success in New Zealand, debuting at number 15 and immediately receiving a gold certification.
 The album peaked at number 14, and spent 18 weeks in the top 40 chart.
 Eventually, the album was certified double platinum.
 It was the first Māori language album to be released internationally.
 In 2000, the song "Pukaea" was released as the second single in Europe.